ogny/anlatabildiklerim/content/is_sonrasi_yasananlar.rst

 evidence confirms that when your body becomes adapted to burning FAT instead of sugar as its primary fuel, you dramatically reduce your risk of chronic disease"

+Promoting human growth hormone (HGH) production: Research has shown fasting can raise HGH by as much as 1,300 percent in women, and 2,000 percent in men,2 which plays an important part in health, fitness, and slowing the aging process.
+HGH is also a fat-burning hormone, which helps explain why fasting is so effective for weight loss

 B. Sindirim: